The Diabetes Diet

 Avoid processed or packaged foods.
 About 75% of packaged food in the U.S. contains added sugar—including canned soups, frozen dinners, and low-fat meals—that can quickly add up to unhealthy amounts.
 The situation isn't much better in many other countries.

 Be careful when eating out.
 Most gravy, dressings, and sauces are packed with sugar, so ask for it to be served on the side.

 Eat healthier snacks.
 Cut down on sweet snacks such as candy, chocolate, and cakes.
 Instead, satisfy your sweet tooth with naturally sweet food such as fruit, peppers, or natural peanut butter.

 Create your own frozen treats.
 Freeze pure fruit juice in an ice-cube tray with plastic spoons as popsicle handles.
 Or make frozen fruit kabobs using pineapple chunks, bananas, grapes, and berries.

 Check labels of all the packaged food you buy.
 Choose low-sugar products—but be aware that manufacturers often try to hide sugar on labels.

-Being smart about sweets is only part of the battle of reducing sugar in your diet.
+Being smart about sweets is only part of the battle of reducing sugar and simple carbs in your diet.
 Sugar is also hidden in many packaged foods, fast food meals, and grocery store staples such as bread, cereals, canned goods, pasta sauce, margarine, instant mashed potatoes, frozen dinners, low-fat meals, and ketchup.
 The first step is to spot hidden sugar on food labels, which can take some sleuthing: